asyalas/react-stores-hooks/README.md

     - namespace
   - Return
     - state
+    - getState

+* `useDispatchContext`

+  Get the specified context

+  - Argument
+    - namespace
+  - Return
     - dispatch a function that dispatch a new state to update the state
-    - getState
     - setState

 * `useGlobalContext`